How to make AI in Python

 Output shape: (None, 28, 28, 1)

-• Finally, the Reshape layer converts the flat data array into a 28x28 pixel image, which is the generator's final output.
+• Finally, the Reshape layer molds this array into a 28x28 pixel image, ready to be evaluated by the GAN's other half, the discriminator.

 Move faster with Replit